jgerstmayr/EXUDYN/docs/RST/TroubleShootingAndFAQ.rst

-  |  →  this solver error shows that equation 42 is not solvable.
++ [\ :math:`\ra`\ ] this solver error shows that equation 42 is not solvable.
 The according coordinate is shown later in such an error message:

 .. code-block::